manitofigh/star-docs/README.md

 Then, setup `mason.nvim` to ensure `prettier` is installed.

+Finally, configure `conform.nvim` to autoformat upon saving.

+If you use NeoVim, you can look at an example that has it setup at [this repo](https://github.com/manitofigh/nvim/blob/main/init.lua)

 ## Customizing

 You can start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.